SOARingLab/RESILIENCE-ICWS2022/README.md

 - verify whether a process model still meets functional and non-functional constraints after the reaction to long-tailed changes.

+## Requirements

+This project is developed using Java 11, Maven 3.6, Node.js 14.16, and Npm 6.14.

 ## Run

-First, run subproject `engine-backend`.
+First, run subproject `engine-backend` with command `mvn spring-boot:run`.
 It is a process engine powered by Camunda.
 The process engine can be accessed at http://localhost:8082/ .
 The default user is admin/admin.

-Then, run subproject `compiler-backend`.
+Then, run subproject `compiler-backend` with command `mvn spring-boot:run`.
 It is our tool to convert process models and verify functional and non-functional constraints.

-Next, run subproject `dsl-frontend`.
+Next, run subproject `dsl-frontend` with command `npm run start`.
 It is the front end of our tool.
 Our tool can be accessed at http://localhost:8093/ .

 This is the homepage of our tool:

 ![dsl-frontend-index.png](image/dsl-frontend.png)

+### Annotation

 `Annotation` is for a front-line person to annotate a process model:

 ![dsl-frontend-annotation.png](image/dsl-frontend-annotation.png)

+Usage:

 - Open a process model.
 Click `Choose File` to choose a .bpmn file and click `Open` to open the process model.